Education

 Moral Conscience of the Man

-One of the central characters of the story is “The Man” who is making sure that no matter what happens, he is going to inculcate certain sense of moral and ethics in his son.
-He comes across as someone who has a fair idea of what is moral and ethics and there is a conscious attempt.
+One of the central characters of the story is “The Man,” who is making sure that no matter what happens, he is going to inculcate a certain sense of morals and ethics in his son.
+He comes across as someone who has a fair idea of what is moral and ethical, and there is a conscious attempt.
 That does not mean that he has no idea about the reality of the situation that is being faced by him, instead he make sure that he goes to show his survival instinct in the manner that the protection and the well being of his son is being looked after.
-As a matter of fact, there are considerable moments during the course of the narrative of the story where it can be seen that he is even willing to let go people, but if there is a need to make sure that some sort of violence is needed to be resorted to, he shows that he is more than capable of doing it in the corresponding manner.
+As a matter of fact, there are considerable moments during the course of the narrative of the story where it can be seen that he is even willing to let go of people, but if there is a need to make sure that some sort of violence is needed to be resorted to, he shows that he is more than capable of doing it in a corresponding manner.
 This goes in sync with what he says to his son during the earlier part of the story when he says that.

-[…] every move, measurement, glassing, surveying, and act of scavenging”
+[…] every move, measurement, glassing, surveying, and act of scavenging”.

 Again, the morally right thing for him to be doing under these circumstances is to make sure that he looks after the well being of the son.
-But what is the extent to which he must be willing to go to do that.
-Are there are any moral constraints that are needed to be followed.
+But what is the extent to which he must be willing to go to do that?
+Are there any moral constraints that are needed to be followed?
 This is the moral dilemma that one gets to see in the story.
 The whole moral state of the decision making process that they are left with can be summed up by the following line.

 ““slam down” (111) the door, taking any chance of escape away from the captives.
 The man justifies his decision to not help the hostages by saying “[…] they’d eat us too”.